Vonng/pigsty/docs/p-infra.md

 PGWeb is a browser-based PostgreSQL client tool that can be used in small batch personal queries and other scenarios.
 It is currently a  beta feature and is only enabled by default in the Demo env.

-The [`infra-pgweb.yml`](https://github.com/Vonng/pigsty/blob/master/infra-pgweb.yml) playbook is used to install the PGWeb service on the meta node.
+The [`infra-pgweb.yml`](https://github.com/Vonng/pigsty/blob/master/infra-pgweb.yml) playbook installs the PGWeb service on the meta node.

 Refer to [Config: PGWEB](v-infra.md#PGWEB) to configure PGWEB and just execute this playbook.